Summer 2015: made redundant. September 2015: studying in China

-I had already planned to quit, had already taken and passed the required exams, had already been accepted into my university and now I was being asked to leave with some coins thrown in!
+I had already planned to quit, had already taken and passed the required exams, had already been accepted into my university and now I was being asked to leave with some money thrown in?
+Wow.

 Here is a small checklist of requirements to qualify for a Confucius Institute or government scholarship.
 Hope it helps!

 “The Hanyu Shuiping Kaoshi (HSK) is an official examination designed to assess the Chinese language proficiency of non-native speakers from beginners to advanced Level (divided in levels 1-6).
 It is an internationally recognised standard in assessing your Chinese language level and the result can be used to apply for Confucius Institute Scholarship (CIS)

 The Hanuy Shipping Kaouyu Kaoshi (HSKK) is the oral exam and focuses on oral capability.
 The HSKK is divided into three different levels: Elementary, Intermediate, and Advanced.” – London Confucius Institute, SOAS